Croatia renews pressure for greater say in oil group INA

 Croatia last September indicted its former Prime Minister Ivo Sanader for allegedly taking a bribe from MOL in 2008 in exchange for securing MOL’s dominant position in INA.
 Both Sanader and MOL have denied the charges.

-Croatia complains that its members on INA’s management board have been sidelined from running the company and that MOL was not investing enough into INA, notably in the modernisation of its refineries.
+Croatia complains that its members on INA’s management board have been sidelined from running the company and that MOL was not investing enough into INA, notably in the modernization of its refineries.

 MOL has denied both claims, saying its management structure was in line with local laws while its investments were often slowed by bureaucratic procedures in Croatia.